santoslab/hamr-system-testing-case-studies/isolette/readme.md

 touch $DSC_SAVE_LOC
 ```

-The following will pass each text vector to the Regulate_Subsystem_Test_wSlangCheck_DSC_Test_Harness's test method,
+The following will pass each test vector to the Regulate_Subsystem_Test_wSlangCheck_DSC_Test_Harness's test method,
 record the passing/failing/unsat test vectors in separate files and generate an HTML
 report that combines the coverage information across all the runs.
 ```